kavia-common/educational-content-management-system-263732-263747/lms_frontend/README.md

 - In Supabase mode, the anon key is considered public.
 Ensure tight RLS policies.
 - In proxy mode, the browser never sees Supabase keys or tokens.

+## Quick Start (Prototype with Supabase)

+1) Install dependencies:
+   npm install

+2) Create .env in lms_frontend root with:
+   REACT_APP_SUPABASE_URL=<your_supabase_project_url>
+   REACT_APP_SUPABASE_KEY=<anon_or_prototype_key>

+   Warning: Using a service role key in the frontend is unsafe.
+This setup is for prototype/demo only.
+   For production, use the anon key with strict RLS or route through a secure backend proxy.

+3) Start:
+   npm start

+4) Open:
+   - "/" Dashboard (shows Learning Paths)
+   - "/paths/:id" Courses in a path
+   - "/courses/:id" Course modules with simple video player

+Environment guards:
+- If REACT_APP_SUPABASE_URL or REACT_APP_SUPABASE_KEY are missing, the console warns to aid debugging.

 ## Current Demo Configuration: Authentication Disabled

 For this deployment, sign-in is disabled and the app runs in guest/anonymous mode: